 The solution will drive environmental benefits while reducing operating costs by 30% annually

 On Dec.
 10, 2014, the Fort Pierce (Fla.)
-Utilities Authority (FPUA) held the grand opening for implementation of BCR Environmental’s Clean B system at the city’s Island Water Reclamation Facility.
+Utilities Authority (FPUA) held the grand opening for implementation of BCR Environmental’s Clean B system.

 The system includes Clean B disinfection, stabilization, dewatering, transportation and disposal of biosolids.
 BCR Environmental, based in Jacksonville, Fla., patents the Clean B treatment system.
 The system converts municipal biosolids to odor-free stabilized Class B material in a fraction of the time and cost of traditional digestion systems.
 Class B biosolids have significantly reduced levels of pathogens and vector attraction, which help protect public health and the environment.

 The Florida Department of Environmental Protection issued a permit revision on Aug.
 26, 2014, to allow construction and subsequent operation of the system at FPUA’s Island Water Reclamation Facility treatment plant.
 The finished product allows biosolids generated by the facility to be applied beneficially to land, transferred to a DEP-approved biosolids treatment facility and/or used as a biofuel.
 In the first year alone, the system is expected to save FPUA approximately $190,000 annually by reducing energy consumption, simplifying treatment operations and lowering operating costs.